Seven 76ers score in double figures to beat Hornets

 The Hornets were hurt by 10 turnovers and fell behind 58-43 at halftime.

-Philadelphia’s surge turned into a 27-7 spurt thanks to aggressive play in the paint by Embiid, who finished with 10 points and six rebounds by halftime.
+Philadelphia’s surge turned into a 27-7 spurt, thanks to aggressive play in the paint by Embiid, who finished with 10 points and six rebounds by halftime.

 Washington and Hayward each had 10 points in the first half.

-Note: EditorsNote: Minor edits for clarity